rocky-d/drmo-server/README.md

 #### Why is it called "drmo-server"?

-The word "drmo" in the project name is actually the abbreviation of the four supported danger types - "deer", "reindeer", "moose", and "other".
+The word "drmo" in the project name is actually the abbreviation of the four supported danger types - "DEER", "REINDEER", "MOOSE", and "OTHER".
 And it's also an HTTP/HTTPS server.
 That's why it is called "drmo-server". 🎄🎄🎄🦌🦌🦌🌐🌐🌐

 ### Environment